 Stramonium – abscesses with excruciating pain, abscesses in the joints, especially left hip joint.

-Lycopodium – abscesses beneath skin, worse from warm applications and warm.
+Lycopodium – homeopathic medicine for abscess beneath skin, worse from warm applications and warm.

 Pyrogenium – for recurring abscess conditions, it acts well to stop the recurrence.